confluentinc/examples/ccloud/docs/replicator-to-cloud-configuration-types.rst

 .. _connect-backed-destination:

 =====================================
-Connect Cluster Backed to Destination
+|kconnect| Cluster Backed to Destination
 =====================================

 For this case where |crep| runs on a :ref:`connect-backed-destination`, there are two configuration examples: